raulgodii/Portfolio-2.0/README.md

-# Raul Godinez Portfolio 2.0
+# Raul Gonzalez Portfolio 2.0
 > Welcome to my updated portfolio!
 This repository showcases my skills, projects, and experiences as a software developer.
 Feel free to explore and learn more about me.

 - Table of Contents